 - Recusals and Challenges.
 Board members may recuse themselves if they have a conflict of interest with the case, with the accused student, or when the Board member believes a personal bias makes it impossible to render a fair decision.
 The accused student may challenge a Board member on the grounds of conflict of interest or personal bias.

 - Conduct of the Hearing.
 The hearing shall be conducted in an informal manner and without reference to rules applicable to a court of law concerning the examination of witnesses and admissibility of evidence, but with a view toward providing the Hearing Board with a complete understanding of the facts involved.
 The chairperson may limit questioning deemed to be irrelevant, immaterial, and unduly repetitious.
 The hearing and the deliberations of the Board shall be private.
 Decisions of the Board shall be made by majority vote.

 - Record of the Hearing.
 There shall be a single verbatim record, such as an audio recording, of all Conduct Review Board hearings.
 The Board’s deliberations shall not be recorded.
 No other recording shall be made.
-The accused student may review the recording in the Office of the Dean of Students upon request, for any reason.
-The recording shall be the property of Purdue University Fort Wayne and shall be maintained by the Office of the Dean of Students until the conclusion of all appeal proceedings, until the appeal deadline has surpassed, or as required by law.
+The accused student may review the recording in the Office of the Student Conduct & CARE upon request, for any reason.
+The recording shall be the property of Purdue University Fort Wayne and shall be maintained by the Office of the Student Conduct & CARE until the conclusion of all appeal proceedings, until the appeal deadline has surpassed, or as required by law.

 - Additional Rules: Procedural rules not inconsistent with this process may be established by the Board from time to time to fulfill its functions in an orderly manner.

 The Board shall submit its recommendations regarding responsibility and sanction, if applicable, to the referring Conduct Officer who shall

 - Accept the recommendation and impose the recommended sanctions.